karanjhala/restful-api-csvtojson/README.md

 - request

 ## :construction:	Improvements on the roadmap
-- Robust error handling to be intorduced
+- Robust error handling to be introduced
 - Introduce Authentication and Authorization
 - Lift and shift to Loopback for a more managed structure